marcglasberg/fast_immutable_collections/README.md

     print(ilist == ilist3); // True!
     ```

-2) You can also use the `withConfig` method to change the configuration:
+2) You can also use the `withConfig` method
+and the `ConfigList` class to change the configuration:

     ```dart
     var list = [1, 2];